 Hey Shenanigans, isn’t there a race somewhere around then?

-Our first Christmas visit, we, of course, went completely against this tip and arrived on December 28 and left on January 2.
+Our first Christmas visit, we, of course, went completely against this tip and arrived for Christmas at Disneyland on December 28 and left on January 2.

-Doh!
-The rest of the tips will be in reference to that particular (crowded!) trip.
+The rest of the tips in this post will be in reference to that particular (crowded!) trip.

 I am totally that glass half empty person.